repoze/repoze.what/docs/source/Manual/Predicates.rst

 .. glossary::

     predicate
-         A ``predicate`` is the condition that must be met for the user to be able to access the requested source (e.g., "The current user is not anonymous").
+         A ``predicate`` is the condition that must be met for the subject to be able to access the requested source (e.g., "The current user is not anonymous").
     compound predicate